 “My dad has been a wonderful mentor, even though he officially started me out at age 12 cleaning the glass counters and bringing up repairs!”

-The face of Finch Jewelers, Jessica is a people person who loves her dual role as general manager and designer/appraiser.
+The face of Finch Jewelers, Jessica is a people person who has always loved her roles as general manager and designer/appraiser.
+In April of 2018, she added the title of owner to her resume when she purchased the business from her father Ron.
 Having literally grown up in the business, Jessica understands the big picture of running a successful retail operation in addition to the importance of paying close attention to the small details – especially when it comes to satisfying a client’s needs during the purchase of fine jewelry.

 “Often it’s a very emotional purchase because it represents a milestone occasion.
 I like the fact people think of Finch Jewelers when they want to capture an emotional moment, whether it’s a ready-made piece or a custom jewelry piece crafted from an original design.”